Rams loss eliminates one Eagles wild-card opponent as playoffs approach

 Two AFC divisions will be decided in Week 18

-AFC North: A win-and-they’re-in game between the Pittsburgh Steelers (9-7) and Baltimore Ravens (8-8).
-The winner becomes the AFC’s No. 4 seed and claims the conference’s final postseason spot, while the loser watches the playoffs from their couch.
+AFC North: The Pittsburgh Steelers (9-7) and Baltimore Ravens (8-8) will meet with a playoff berth on the line.
+The winner becomes the AFC’s No. 4 seed and claims the conference’s final postseason spot, while the loser watches the playoffs from the couch.

 AFC South: The Jacksonville Jaguars (12-4) will claim their first division crown since 2022 with a win against the Tennessee Titans (3-13) or a Houston Texans (11-5) loss to the Indianapolis Colts (8-8).
 The Texans need a win and a Jaguars loss to win the AFC South.